Skip to content

 apt install mingw-w64

-3. Host the binary using Pythong HTTP server and transfer it to the target Machine with certutil.
+3. Host the binary using Python HTTP server and transfer it with certutil:

-4. Move the binary to the path C:\Program Files\Unquoted Path Service
+4. Move the binary to the vulnerable path:

 move common.exe "C:\Program Files\Unquoted Path Service\"